spack/spack-tutorial/index.rst

 ===================

 This is an introduction to Spack with lectures and live demos.
-It was last presented as a virtual event at `ISC-HPC 2023 <https://www.isc-hpc.com/>`_ on May 21, 2023.
-The ISC event was a half-day tutorial, but there is a full day of material here.
+It was last presented as a virtual event at `PEARC 2023 <https://pearc.acm.org/pearc23/>`_ on July 24, 2023.
+The ISC event was a full-day tutorial.

 You can use these materials to teach a course on Spack at your own site, or you can just skip ahead and read the live demo scripts to see how